RasJazz/CS250/README.md

 # CS250 - Software Requirements Specification Document Project

 This outlines all the requirements of the Software Requirements Specification document and any accompanying documents.
 This project is a work in progress and is updated during the course of the semester.
 Any instances of the word "you", "you're", etc. addresses the authors of these documents specifically.
+The below descriptions were the deliverable requirements for the assignment.

 ### [Software Requirements Specification](https://github.com/RasJazz/CS250/blob/02ba6fc4187e4b8ecdc70ad0cb21218f8444e579/SRS.pdf)

-This is a Group submission assignment

 For this assignment you will specify the requirements for a software system.
 Software systems are assigned during in-class interviews, and your information about your application to specify will come from in-class client interviews.
 In these interviews, you will ask your "client" (other students) about the application you are expected to specify.